 There are some differences in hydro generation mainly at the end of the year probably because COPA does not deal with the hydrological uncertainties (as it is deterministic).

-Besides the fact that inflows are not certain, the second half of the year is the driest period in Brazil usually, and so it may justifies greater thermal dispatch by ONS.
-Other factor to be considered is that the load is uncertainty as well.
-It has a well-defined shape depending on year season, but the pick is always suitable to changesthe day time .
+Besides the fact that inflows are not certain, the second half of the year is the driest period in Brazil usually, and so it may justify greater thermal dispatch by ONS.
+Other factors to be considered is that the load is uncertain as well.
+It has a well-defined shape depending on the season of the year, but the load peak is always suitable to changes in terms of value and the day time it occurs.
 Sometimes it is necessary to dispatch more thermal plants to deal with rapid load changes.

 Figure 3: Thermal total generation.
 Daily basis

 A third uncertainty during the operation of Brazilian electrical system is associated with the installation of new plants.
 Sometimes dispatch is planned ahead assuming that power plants are available in the future, although installation takes longer than planned.
-If that is the case, additional thermal generation may have to be dispatched to balance load with generation.
-The deterministic COPA model, where everything is known, is going to minimize thermal power generation, as it is the only form of generation with variable costs.
+If that is the case, additional thermal generation may have to be dispatched later (i.e. more than planned) to balance load with generation.
+The deterministic COPA model, where everything is known, minimizes thermal power generation, as it is the only form of generation with variable costs.
 Additionally, it is going to minimize the dispatch of peak load plants, as those are much more costly.
-This is possible in a deterministic model, real dispatch, in particular in hydropower dominated systems, however, faces uncertainties which explain the differences.
+This is possible in a deterministic model, real dispatch, in particular in hydropower dominated systems, however, faces uncertainties which increases the use of peaking power plants.

-The Figure 4 shows the examination of wind generation.
+Figure 4 shows the examination of wind generation.
 We observe a shape compatible with the wind profile in Brazil.
 This means less production during the wet period and more generation during the dry period.
-Both, COPA and ONS follow the resources availability.
-COPA is more optimistic between July and October though.
-Probably it is because some shutdown maintenance or delay in some plant start-up.
-The wind generation took place in two subsystems: Northeast and South.
+While both, COPA and ONS follow this profile.
+COPA is more optimistic between July and October.
+The wind generation takes place in two subsystems: Northeast and South.

 In terms of comparison by regions, Table 1 shows the correlation and root-mean-square deviation (RMSE) from ONS and COPA generation.
-The greatest correlation is observed in hydro generation in North region (81%) and the smallest RMSE is observed in thermal generation in Northeast region (0.13).
+The greatest correlation is observed in hydro generation in North region (81%) and the smallest RMSE is observed in thermal generation in the Northeast region (0.13).

 Figure 4: Wind total generation.
 Daily basis